Cadasta/cadasta-docs/en/06-geoodkcollect.md

 > add image

 Next, you'll get a confirmation message confirming that the data has been sent.

+> add image

-Confirm that you see the data on the Cadasta Platform, and then delete any completed questionnaires from your phone.
+It's also a good idea to confirm that you see the data on the Cadasta Platform, and then [delete any completed questionnaires](#deleting-questionnaires) from your Android device.

 ### Editing Data {#editing-data}